dsernst/quotes/_posts/2015-01-06-meditation-is-garbage-collection-for-your-mind.md

 If you're looking for **reading** material, *Mindfulness in Plain English* is often recommended.
 It's available for free at [urbandharma.org/udharma4/mpe.html](http://www.urbandharma.org/udharma4/mpe.html).
 (shortcut: [mipe.dsernst.com](http://mipe.dsernst.com))

 Meditation **retreats**.
 Full supportive environment, with teachers on-hand.
 That's where I got started.
 There are [free](http://dhamma.org) and paid options.
 It's like going to the dentist -- tough at first, but gives you a real deep clean.
-Afterwards, you realize just how nice it feels to keep that gunk out.
+Afterwards, you experience first-hand just how nice it feels to keep that gunk out.

 ### Thank you